SWC-OSG-Workshop/general/novice/DHTC/06-dagman.md

-In scientific computing, one may have to perform several computational tasks or data manipulations that are releted one another in some order.
+In scientific computing, one may have to perform several computational tasks or data manipulations that are inter releted in some order.
 Workflow management systems help to deal with such tasks or data manipulations.
 DAGMan is one of the early workflow managment system developed for distributed high throughput computing.
 DAGMan (Directed Acyclic Graph Manager) handles computational jobs